FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 This answer is more appropriate for a critical incident.
 This response doesn’t consider the severity of the issue and the impact on the developer and response team.
 Managing a service should not require a “heroic effort.”
 Take basic mitigation steps such as increasing the number of instances, and the developer can fix the issue on Monday.)_

 -Increase the maximum number of instances in the MIG and verify that this resolves the issue.
 Ensure that the ticket is annotated with your solution.
 Create a normal work ticket for the application developer with a link to the incident.
 Mark the incident as closed.
+_(Incorrect.
+Google Cloud’s operations suite will close an incident if the alerting condition is no longer being met.)_

 -Increase the maximum number of instances in the MIG and verify that this resolves the issue.